rafaelspinto/alpha/README.md

 ### Connectors [(go to sample)](https://github.com/pintorafael/alpha/blob/master/webapp/connectors.ini)

 Connectors work like plugins, you have to configure them to use them.
-To configure them just fill the connectors.ini in the webapp folder.
+To configure them just fill in the connectors.ini in the webapp folder.

 ```
     [Repo]